 Recipe by Michelle

-"We make this especially for St Patty's Day.
+"We make this especially for St. Paddy's Day.
 This traditional Irish dish was originally prepared over a fire in a cast iron pot."

 Watch video tips and tricks

 onions, thinly sliced